psmiraglia/docker-salt-masterless/README.md

     root@53d9bdf28b88$ salt-call --local state.apply myownstate
     ...

+Alternatively, you can create your own Docker image by creating a `Dockerfile` like the following

+    FROM salt-masterless:centos7

+    ADD myownstate.sls /srv/salt/myownstate.sls
+    ADD anotherstate.sls /srv/salt/anotherstate.sls

 ## Updating Minion's configuration

 To update the masterless Minion's configuration, add a `.conf` file in